MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-set-a-thread-name-in-managed-code.md

 ---
-title: How to: Set a Thread Name in Managed Code | Microsoft Docs ms.date: 04/27/2017 ms.topic: how-to
+title: How to - Set a Thread Name in Managed Code | Microsoft Docs ms.date: 04/27/2017 ms.topic: how-to
 dev_langs: